xidenlz/Mes2d/README.md

 I'm a curious security enthusiast with certifications in CHFI and CEH.
-I use my skills in C, C++, C#, and Python to explore the inner workings of systems, focusing on hacking and reverse engineering, particularly within the Windows environment.
-Always learning and open to collaboration!